Top 10 Destinations in Zimbabwe

 The capital of Zimbabwe is the gateway to the country’s incredible wildlife destinations.
-However, you’d be advised to not just pass through.
-The city has plenty of attractions for you to enjoy and an enjoyable laid-back vibe.
+However, you’d be advised to not just pass through, because it is also one of the best places to visit in Zimbabwe.
+The city has plenty of attractions and boasts an enjoyable laid-back vibe.
 A city with many towering skyscrapers, it also has many spots of natural beauty.
 The Botanical Garden of Harare has 900 various species of tree and shrubbery to admire and is a great place to spend a day.
 If you visit in September or October you’ll see the purple blossoms of the jacaranda tree in full bloom.
-It’s also a place you can learn about Zimbabwe’s craft work, a source of national pride in Zimbabwe on display in National Gallery.
-To admire and photograph vast vistas of this intriguing city head to Kopje, a granite hill which rises out of the centre of the city.
+It’s also a place you can learn about Zimbabwe’s craftwork, a source of national pride in Zimbabwe on display in the National Gallery.
+To admire and photograph vast vistas of this intriguing city head to Kopje, a granite hill that rises out of the centre of the city.

 Our pick #6